CORPORATE SOCIAL RESPONSIBILITY

 - Batch ends of fibre and cut-offs are re-used and re-dyed to produce sale-line scarves and other products

-- The Johnstons of Elgin repair service means customers can enjoy wearing our garments for longer
+- Johnstons of Elgin’s collaboration with knitwear repair, revive and recycling company Cashmere Circle means our customers can enjoy wearing our garments for longer

 - Employees are encouraged to work in an environmentally responsible manner